Beasts of Bourbon: 1988–1993: Sour Mash to The Belly of the Beasts

-1996-2012: Later years
+1996–2012: Later years

 In September 1996, Beasts of Bourbon reformed with Hooper, Jones, Perkins and Pola joined by former Divinyls' member Charlie Owen – also in Tex, Don and Charlie with Perkins – on guitar.
 In January 1997 they released Gone prior to another appearance on the Big Day Out series.
 The album reached the ARIA Albums Chart Top 50.
 Gone received lukewarm reviews, but produced a single, "Saturated".
 The group's 1997 live performance at the Esplanade Hotel was recorded – five tracks appeared as a bonus disc on their 1999 compilation, Beyond Good and Evil.
 However, by the end of 1997 the group had dissolved again.

 In late 2003, they reformed and recorded a live album, Low Life, which was released on Spooky Records in August 2005.
 In 2006, they reformed to play in the Big Day Out around Australia and New Zealand.
 In late December 2006, Albert Productions signed an exclusive worldwide recording deal with the band, and they released a new album, Little Animals, on 21 April 2007.
 Perkins declared "Alberts label releases have been a huge influence on the Beasts of Bourbon, so to be signed to this legendary label is not only a great honour and the start of an exciting new chapter in the bands history, it feels like... destiny".
 The album peaked in the Top 50.
 The group played with Australian bands and artists at the Rockin' for Rights concert, which protested the Workchoices legislation.
 In April 2008 after a show in Berlin the group cancelled their remaining tour dates and ended the band.

 In 2012 the group announced plans to reunite the original line-up for a one-off gig at the 2013 Australian All Tomorrow's Parties music festival in mid-February.
-As of January 2013 Jones works in his band, Nothing Butts, with Baker and The Drones' members Gareth Liddiard and Fiona Kitschin; while Perkins fronts Tex Perkins & the Apes with Gus Agars (Dark Horses with Perkins) on drums and Raúl Sánchez (Magic Dirt) on guitar.
+In January 2013 Jones worked in his band, Nothing Butts, with Baker and The Drones' members Gareth Liddiard and Fiona Kitschin; while Perkins fronts Tex Perkins & the Apes with Gus Agars (Dark Horses with Perkins) on drums and Raúl Sánchez (Magic Dirt) on guitar.